benjimr/Lighting-Equalization-and-Text-Isolation-Application/README.md

-# Lighting Equalization and Text Isolation

-The program will crop, reduce noise, sharpen and equalize lighting in an image with text.
+The goal of this program is to crop, reduce noise, sharpen and equalize lighting in an image with text.

 ## How to use
 First the user must choose whether they want the output to be shown step by step using command line text input